A variational approach to frozen planet orbits in helium: The mod Euler number of the mean interaction functional

 In this subsection we describe the deformation of the mean interaction functional on symmetric loops to one for which the equations decouple.
 We will first phrase it in terms of the original (physical) coordinates $q(t)$; the Levi-Civita transformation to the new coordinates $z(\tau)$ will be considered in the next subsection.

 In the following discussion we adapt some arguments from~\cite{frauenfelder2} to our situation.
-In order to be consistent with the notation in that paper, we replace the period $1$ by period $2$ and consider the restriction of a symmetric loop to half a period.
+In order to be consistent with the notation in that paper, we replace the period $1$ used in this paper before by period $2$ as in \cite{frauenfelder2}, and consider the restriction of a symmetric loop to half a period.
 Thus we consider

 satisfying

 We assume that $(q_1,q_2)$ solves a system of second order ODEs coupled through their means

 where $f_i(\ol q_1,\ol q_2)$ are continuous functions defined for $\ol q_1>\ol q_2\geq 0$ satisfying